Can Vinegar Be the Solution to Alzheimer's and Senile Dementia?

 Make no mistake that supplementing with polyunsaturated fatty acids, such as omega-3, can solve the problem.
 It will only provide fresh material for the creation of more poisons that will arise from damaged membranes.
 The solution is to revert the metabolic state back to oxidative phosphorylation.
 We already know that acetate can do this in mice, maybe with the right application it will be able to do it in humans too, maybe it can even change the course of Alzheimer's disease and senile dementia, who knows.

 The main component of coconut oil C12:0 as protection against insulin resistance, the main component of olive oil C18:1n-9 is neutral but metabolic products of omega-6 linoleic acid from other vegetable oils (C20:3n-6, C20:4n-6, C22 :4n-6) definitely do not help.
 Even long omega-3 fats do not help.
-Of the omega-3s, only ALA (C18:3 n-3) has a positive effect.
+Of the omega-3s, only ALA (C18:3 n-3) has a positive effect (likely via acetate produced by the gut microbiome).

 Previous